benbrastmckie/ModelChecker/Code/README.md

 The hyperintensional semantic theory for counterfactual conditionals is motivated and further elaborated in this [draft](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).
 For the background hyperintensional theory of propositions, see this [paper](https://link.springer.com/article/10.1007/s10992-021-09612-w).
 More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker).

-## Syntax

-The language currently includes operators for the counterfactual conditional `boxright`, modal operators for necessity `Box` and possibility `Diamond`, and the extensional operators for conjunction `wedge`, disjunction `vee`, material conditional `rightarrow`, material biconditional `leftrightarrow`, and negation `neg`.